jakeloftis/wireguard/README.md

 Save

 # port forwarding examples <br />
-To forward a single port, you'll need to specify the following:
+To forward a single port, you'll need to specify your WAN interface, incoming port, and client IP address:port
-WAN Interface: To check your interface in PuTTY, run the command:
+WAN Interface: To check your WAN interface in PuTTY, run the command:
 ```
 ip route show default | cut -d " " -f 5
 ```
+You should recieve an output with enp1s0, enp1s0, eth0, eth1, etc...
-In the examples below, my WAN interface is enp1s0.
+In the examples below, my WAN interface is enp1s0
 Port: In the example below, port is 3074
 IP Address and Port of client: In the example below, my Windows Wireguard Client and Port are 10.66.66.2:3074
 ```